tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 #### *Stop Database*

-- Open your command line interface and run the following command to Stop Autonomous Transaction Processing Database.
+- Open your command line interface and run the following command to Stop Autonomous AI Transaction Processing Database.

     ```
     <copy>